Cdub-63/IaaS_or_How_I_Learned_To_Stop_Worrying_And_Love_The_Cloud/Azure/Develop with WebJobs in Azure/Readme.md

 Go ahead and save.

-!!Publish the Thumbnailer WebJob to your Web App!!
+# Publish the Thumbnailer WebJob to your Web App
 Now we are ready to publish our WebJob.
 On the virtal machine, close the PhotoStor Web App solution, saving if prompted.
 Open the Thumbnailer.sln file that we downloaded earlier (the one that's sitting in %userprofile%/Documents/VS/Thumbnailer/).

 ![image](https://user-images.githubusercontent.com/44756128/113056540-8a25d800-9171-11eb-933a-207b59c752f6.png)